stephen1776/Data-Science-Specialization/04 - Exploratory Data Analysis/README.md

 ### Course Textbook

-The book Exploratory Data Analysis with R covers the lecture material in this course.
+The book [Exploratory Data Analysis with R](https://leanpub.com/exdata) by Roger D. Peng covers the lecture material in this course.
 Weekly quizzes

     There are two quizzes (Weeks 1 and 2).